rjsmith1999/IMMERSE/_pages/log.md

     - Verify with Sebastian it meets all of his requirements
     - Update Documentation to match new file structure

+* **Wednesday**:
+  - Went back and realized it didn't really fix the enable/disable bug.. should be good now..
+  - _TODO:_
+    - Verify with Sebastian it meets all of his requirements
+    - Update Documentation to match new file structure

 ### Week 5: June 1 - June 4, 2021
 * **Goals**: